TatianaVeda/MatchMe_app/README_eng_rus.md

 - For database reset or test user generation, use the admin panel (see instructions above).

 ## Environment Variables

+Before running the application, ensure that the following environment variables are properly configured.
+These variables control ports, database connections, JWT secrets, Redis, and other essential settings.
+Update these variables in your `config_local.env` file according to your local setup.

 | Name                | Default           | Description                                      |
 |---------------------|-------------------|--------------------------------------------------|